-The BeetleCam story all began back in 2009, when I started thinking about how I could get unique, close-up, ground level photographs of African wildlife.
+The BeetleCam story all began back in 2009, when I started thinking about how I could get unique, close-up, ground level photographs of African wildlife (without risking my life).
 To achieve this I built BeetleCam; a remote controlled buggy with a DSLR camera mounted on top.
-Matt and I travelled to Tanzania and used the buggy to get groundbreaking photographs of elephants and buffalo.
-However, we lost a camera in an encounter with a lion and BeetleCam was almost destroyed.
+I travelled to Tanzania and embarked on the first BeetleCam project resulting in groundbreaking photographs of elephants and buffalo.
+However, I lost a camera in an encounter with a lion and BeetleCam was almost destroyed.

-We returned home and published “The Adventures of BeetleCam”.
-The story quickly went viral, appearing all over the web, in print and on television networks worldwide.
-However, we weren’t entirely satisfied… just imagine what we could get with a lion-proof BeetleCam!
+I returned home and published “The Adventures of BeetleCam”.
+The story quickly became popular but I wasn’t entirely satisfied… just imagine what I could get with a lion-proof BeetleCam!

-Well, in 2011 I set to work creating two new BeetleCams; one with more advanced capabilities and one with an armoured shell.
-We returned to Africa to photograph the lions of the Masai Mara.
-BeetleCam received a battering but it survived and we came back with a portfolio of lion photographs that exceeded all our expectations!
-To view the results from our trip to Kenya, read my blog post on “BeetleCam vs the Lions of the Masai Mara“.
+Well, in 2011 I set about creating two new BeetleCams; one with more advanced capabilities and one with an armoured shell.
+I returned to Africa to photograph the lions of the Masai Mara.
+BeetleCam received a battering but it survived and I came back with a portfolio of lion photographs that exceeded all my expectations!
+To view the results from the trip to Kenya, read my blog post on “BeetleCam vs the Lions of the Masai Mara“.

 The new BeetleCam, now available from Camtraptions!